top of page

 East Hampton Middle School's Why Try Resiliency Program - $26,000

-Family Service League - $172,500 to implement children's and family mental health initiatives in Montauk and Springs
+Family Service League - $188,000 to implement children’s and family mental health services in

 Hamptons Lifesaving Association - $7,750 for vital equipment